ChicoState/ux-AroundU/phaseIII/README.md

 ## Methods

-For this phase of our analysis on AroundU, we conducted a usibility test.
+For this phase of our analysis on AroundU, we conducted a usibility test to evaluate key components of the user experience.
 We asked each user to complete three tasks which were creating an event, finding events on the map, and purchasing a ticket.
-After each task was finished the moderator would check if they successfully completed the task by marking a 'Yes' or 'No' checkbox.
+After each task, the moderator checked if the user successfully completed it by marking a 'Yes' or 'No' checkbox.
 Then the user was asked to rate the difficulty of the task on a scale of 1 to 5, where 1 is 'very difficult' and 5 is 'very easy'.
-Finally the user was asked to explain why they rated the score as they did.
+Finally the user was asked to explain the reasoning behind their ratings.
+These tasks were selected to test important UX components, including navigation clarity, intuitiveness, and feedback.

+Our approach was summative and meant to evaluate the usability and effectiveness of the app based on our final protocol.
+Participants were asked to "think aloud" as they interacted with the app sharing their thoughts, preferences, and any confusion.
+Each task was followed by questions to gather qualitative feedback and provide understanding of user behavior and expectations.
+This evaluation allowed us to assess the success of the design and discover any remaining areas for improvement.

 ## Findings